tayganr/purviewlab/modules/module01.md

 ## :tada: Summary

-This module provided an overview of how to create an Azure Purview account instance.
+This module provided an overview of how to provision an Azure Purview account using the Azure Portal and how to grant the appropriate level of access to Azure Purview's data plane.